First Step to Increase Conversions on Your Website

 4) Optimize

 Once you have the metrics and path or points to associate it, it is time to take an action to optimize.
 Like I’ve said earlier, every site is unique so there is no one solution to optimization.
-However, typical method to test out which optimization worked is to use A/B test. i.e. Google has a solution called “Google Website Optimizer”.
-Do what ever it takes for better conversion process; modify the page, test different form entry process, colors, navigation, make call to action bigger, etc. A lot of it would probably based on user experience.
+However, the typical method to test out which optimization worked is to use A/B test. i.e. Google has a solution called “Google Website Optimizer”.
+Do whatever it takes for better conversion process; modify the page, test different form entry process, colors, navigation, make a call to action bigger, etc. A lot of it would probably based on user experience.
 Make sure to test the results.